EdithDehoyos/VibrateMii/README.md

 3. run the command "make" in the root repository, ensure libogc is installed.
 4. To test this on your Wii, set the env variable "WIILOAD=tcp:yourip" where 'yourip' is the IP address of your Wii.
 5. Run "wiiload 'VibrateMii.dol'" while your Wii is in the Homebrew channel.

+# Supporting:
+If you wish to support this project, any help is greatly appreciated.
+Thanks to the Wii modding community, and homebrew developers who made things like libogc that makes the job a lot easier.